run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/configuration/configuration/register-type-ic.md

 title: Register type of configuration item
-Description: Provides a variety of actions, such as including, changing, and deleting the types of Configuration Item
+Description: It provides a variety of actions, for example, including, changing, and deleting the types of Configuration Item
 # Register type of configuration item

 This feature provides a variety of actions, such as including, changing, and